Renzo4Renzo/weave-app/README.md

 - After knowing more about React: Replace Clerk functionalities with own
 - Check how next.config.ts works behind the scenes
 - Check ShadCN, Uploadthing.
+- Page is not loading the newest values, after the upsert in onboarding is done.